-While some of the video material is available outside of the program, most of the material will only be available to enrolled Nanodegree students.
+While some of the video material is available outside of the program, most of the material will only be available to currently enrolled Nanodegree students.
 Access to project feedback, instructor support and hiring partners are benefits exclusive to the Nanodegree programs.
 You must complete a term by the term deadline to maintain access to course content; once you have completed a term, you will have access to course material indefinitely.

 We will not be supporting Connect sessions for the Artificial Intelligence Nanodegree program at this time.
 While students of this program are of course welcome to attend Connect sessions, we will not be able to provide curriculum support at the sessions, nor will there be session leads on-site who are equipped to provide specific program guidance and input.

 You will receive a certificate after you’ve completed both terms of the Nanodegree program.